thirumurthis/Learnings/K8s/K8s_recap_1.md

     - This token can be used as authentication Bearer token while making call to access REST API.
       - In Curl command we can provide this bearer token ` curl <rest-url-of-application> -k --header "Authorization: Bearer <token>`;

-In general:
+- Say, if there is an dashboard application which needs to connect to the Kuberenets cluster and get the pods running in it.
+In this case, the application can't directly access the k8s cluster, it requires a token.
+In this case we,
   - Create a service account
   - Assign right permission using RBAC mechanism
   - Export the service account token, to third party to access the application.

-What can be done if the third party application is running/hosted with the same K8S cluster where the REST API is running.
- - In this case then, simply mount the service token secret as a volume inside the pod hosting the third party application itself.
+- What if the application is running/hosted within the same K8S cluster. then, simply mount the service token secret as a volume inside the pod hosting the third party application itself.
  - No need to provide this token manually.

-Note: Each namespace has its default service account and token created, the tockens are automatically mounted as volumes to the pod when Pods are created under the namespce.
+- **Note:**
+ - When namespace is created it includes a default service account.
+The service account includes a token associated to it.
+ - This token is associated to the service account is a secret.
+ - When we create a pod, by default the service account is mounted as volume to pod, which can be viewed with `kubectl describe pod/pod-name`.
  - The default service account has restriction, and is automatically attached to the pod when created.
  - If we need to attach a different service account that was created, we can update the Pod defintion yaml file (or deployment file)